CodingMinds/world_simulator/Readme.md

 #### Server

  * Define how to handle consumed food and implement it
- * Pimp sserver to handle admin port, too
- * Define first admin protocol draft and implement it
  * Prepare some worlds and make them loadable via admin interface

 #### Client demos